cyxoi1/payroll-project/README.md

 ## <a name="2"></a>Overview

-First, let’s create a new console application and name it `CSProject`.
+First, create a new console application and name it `CSProject`.

 This application consists of six classes as shown below.
 ```